herzbube/libsgfcplusplus/README.md

 The `ZERO_CHECK` target checks whether your `CMakeLists.txt` files have changed and if necessary updates the Xcode project with the changes.

+## Cross-compiling for iOS

+Cross-compiling for iOS is mentioned and explained in the `cmake-toolchains` man page, which is also available [from the CMake website](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling-for-ios-tvos-or-watchos).

+These commands create a Release configuration build of the library for iOS on a macOS machine where Xcode is installed:

+    cmake .. -G Xcode \
+      -DCMAKE_SYSTEM_NAME=iOS \
+      "-DCMAKE_OSX_ARCHITECTURES=arm64;x86_64" \
+      -DCMAKE_XCODE_ATTRIBUTE_ONLY_ACTIVE_ARCH=NO \
+      -DCMAKE_IOS_INSTALL_COMBINED=YES \
+      -DCMAKE_XCODE_ATTRIBUTE_CODE_SIGN_IDENTITY=<identity> \
+      -DCMAKE_OSX_DEPLOYMENT_TARGET=10.0 \
+      -DCMAKE_INSTALL_PREFIX=install

+    cmake --build . --config Release --target install

+Notes:

+- We list two architectures: `x86_64` for the simulator build, and `arm64` for the device build.
+The result of both builds will be stored in the same library files, making them so-called "universal" binaries.
+Use `lipo -info /path/to/file` to check what's inside such a file.
+- Setting the `ONLY_ACTIVE_ARCH` flag to `NO` is important so that Xcode really builds those architectures we just mentioned.
+If we didn't set this Xcode would only build the architecture in the `NATIVE_ARCH` Xcode build setting.
+- Setting the CMake property `IOS_INSTALL_COMBINED` to `YES` causes the targets to be built  for both the device SDK and the simulator SDK.
+It's not known why exactly this is needed in addition to the previous settings.
+- The `CODE_SIGN_IDENTITY` must be set because the shared library and the shared library framework both need to be codesigned when built for the device.
+You can find out your codesigning identy with this command: `xcrun security find-identity -v -p codesigning`.
+It's the long hex string at the start of the output.
+- The deployment target is set to iOS 10.0 because the unit test library (Catch2) header contains code that is available only since that version of iOS.
+- It's important that the build is made with the target `install` because only then will CMake generate the simulator build.
+Also if you don't use this target and perform installation in a separate step (with `cmake --install`), CMake will be unable to find the generated library files.
+The reason fo these quirks is not known.
+- Because we do the build and the installation all in one step, we can't specify the installation prefix during that step (the `--prefix` option cannot be used with `cmake --build`).
+For this reason we set `INSTALL_PREFIX` during configuration.

 ## License

 libsgfc++ is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) (2.0).